⚠️ We are currently updating our 2021/22 tax guidance across the website

 If you are not paid on an hourly basis, for example you are paid an annual salary, then GOV.UK contains information about how to work out if minimum wage is being paid.

-For detailed information on how the minimum wage should be calculated, including how the accommodation offset works and how things like travelling time, tips and uniform deductions should be dealt with, please see our page What is the national minumum wage?
+For detailed information on how the minimum wage should be calculated, including how the accommodation offset works and how things like travelling time, tips and uniform deductions should be dealt with, please see our page What is the national minimum wage?

 Sadly some businesses do not fully understand how minimum wage rates work so some apprentices are not always paid what they are legally due.
 You should speak to your boss or call the ACAS Pay and Work Rights Helpline if you think you are not being paid correctly.